The biennial election process for growers and handlers to two-year terms on the California Walnut Board (CWC) is underway.

-Petitions are open for two members and alternates from each of the two districts in California, divided along the southern boundaries of San Mateo, Alameda, San Joaquin, Calaveras, and Alpine counties and one member and alternate at-large to represent the state of California.
+Petitions are open for two members and alternates from each of the two CWC districts in California, divided along the southern boundaries of San Mateo, Alameda, San Joaquin, Calaveras, and Alpine counties, plus one member and alternate at-large to represent the entire State of California.

-The Secretary of Agriculture will select the nominees receiving the most votes in each district and at-large for representatives on the California Walnut Board.
+The USDA Secretary will select the nominees receiving the most votes in each district and at-large for representatives on the CWB.